 Raab’s two memoirs are Regina’s Closet: Finding My Grandmother’s Secret Journal and Healing With Words: A Writer’s Cancer Journey.
 She has 4 poetry collections, including Lust.

 Her book, “Writing for Bliss: A Seven-Step Plan for Telling Your Story and Transforming Your Life,” is due out in September, 2017 by Loving Healing Press.
-Pre-ordering is available in May 2017.
+Pre-ordering on Amazon is available in May 2017.